Clinical Research Nurse CAR T

-The Clinical Research Nurse is a Registered Nurse (RN) who works collaboratively with physicians, and pharmacists to coordinate care for an assigned population of patients who are enrolled in to IRB clinical research trials.
+The Clinical Research Nurse BSN is a Registered Nurse (RN) who works collaboratively with physicians, Clinical Research Associates (CRA) and pharmacists to coordinate care for an assigned population of patients who are enrolled in to IRB clinical research trials.
 The RN assists in the assessment, management and coordination of care across the continuum of care (outpatient, inpatient and home) including triage of phone calls and proactive patient communication.
-The Clinical Research Nurse serves to educate patients and families on the clinical trial treatments and required testing.
-The Clinical Research Nurse is responsible to assure that the documentation for the clinical trial is completed and accurate.
+The Clinical Research Nurse BSN serves to educate patients and families on the clinical trial treatments and required testing.
+The Clinical Research Nurse BSN in collaboration with the CRC is responsible to assure that the documentation for the clinical trial is completed and accurate.

 Key Responsibilities Include:

-- Utilizes resources to assure to learn about new medications or medications that are a part of an Informed Consent Process
+- Administers (if applicable) and documents medications and evaluates the patient's response to treatment.
+Assures that the delivery of medication is safe and follows hospital policies and procedures.
+Utilizes resources to assure to learn about new medications or medications that are a part of an Informed Consent Process.

 - Ensures the consent process is performed in compliance with institutional, FDA, IRB, clinical trial sponsor and other applicable regulations.